 Easy Sausage Ragu

 Each week I try to cook something new.
 Mostly this is because I love exploring new recipes, but this is also to help give me ideas for recipes to develop in the future.
 Usually this is a recipe that has peaked my interest in some way, with the idea that I’ll take a small something away from it and then move on.
 However, sometimes, but only sometimes I try a recipe that, once I’ve done tweaking it, is something that makes it into our weekly rotation as something we enjoy regularly.
-This is the case with a sausage ragu recipe I found in the September issue of BBC Good Food, which I’ve played around with to make a wonderfully, deceptively rich and satisfying weeknight pasta supper.
+This is the case with a sausage ragu recipe I found in issue of BBC Good Food, which I’ve played around with to make a wonderfully, deceptively rich and satisfying weeknight pasta supper.
 Why use two pans to make a sauce when you can just as easily use one?

+Easy Sausage Ragu